jcsumlin/discord-ban-appeal/README.md

   - Ability to disable this check
 - Custom meta tags for better SEO and visibility.
 - **IMO** a cleaner approach to custom questions.
+- Email integration
+- TODO: Deny and block users from discord embed

 <a name="featureplan"></a>
 ## Feature roadmap